Tee1er/boing/README.md

 If you encounter any problems during this entire process, please consult the [help](#-help) section below, and/or file an issue in the GitHub Issues tab.

+#### Network Setup

+If you only plan to play with people in the same LAN as you, then you can stop here & skip this step.
+However, if you _do_ plan to play with others outside of your local network, you'll need to set up port forwarding.
+Now, this step will likely not be the same for every router.
+Look under "Administratior" or "Advanced Setup" headers, and consult your router's manufacturer's website if you haven't already.

+The gist of it: forward **port 6567** to the local IP of the PC Boing is running on.
+Search up ["find my local IP"](https://www.google.com/search?q=find+my+local+IP) for guides on how to find that.
+After you've completed the previous step, others should now be able to find the IP of the server using the command `b ip`; they can enter that in under the **Join Game** tab in-game.

 ## Features